Monarch-Capstone-Parqe/CapstoneParqe/README.md

 #### Required
-1. Version 3.12.1 Python
+1. Version 3.12.2 Python
+   - Go to https://www.python.org/downloads/ and download Python
+   - During installation process ensure that "Add python.exe to PATH" is checked.
-2. Latest Version of Git
+3. Latest Version of Git
    - Go to https://git-scm.com/book/en/v2/Getting-Started-Installing-Git and follow instructions to install Git
-3. IDE
+4. IDE
    - Microsoft Visual Studios
    - Visual Studios code
    - JetBrains
 ### Window <a name="setupWindow"></a>
+> [!NOTE]
+> Developers can setup local branch however they see fit.
+This is a barebones basic branch creation.
 #### Setting Up Local Branch
 1. Create local folder
 2. Open Git Bash and navivagte to previoursly created folder